Enalean/tuleap-documentation-en/languages/en/deploy.rst

 =============================== ======== ================= ====================================================================================
 What                            When     Status            As platform administrator, what should I do ?
 =============================== ======== ================= ====================================================================================
+Mailman & ForumML plugins       Q3 2023  Removed           Tuleap will no longer provide the feature.
+Administrators should look for another tool to distribute emails.
+CVS                             Q3 2023  Removed           Tuleap will no longer provide the feature.
+Administrators should warn their teams to migrate to newer solutions (SVN, git).
+PROFTPd plugin                  Q2 2023  Removed           End-users should use document or FRS instead Reference Alias * plugins       Q2 2023  Removed           It was only used as compatibility layer for TeamForge migration and no longer in use.
+The removed plugins: ``referencealias_core``, ``referencealias_git``, ``referencealias_mediawiki``, ``referencealias_svn``, ``referencealias_tracker``.
+Artifacts Folders plugin        Q2 2023  Removed           It was only used as compatibility layer for TeamForge migration and no longer in use.
+Chrome & Edge < 103             Q2 2023  End of support    Ensure your users have an up to date browser.
+Firefox < 102                   Q2 2023  End of support    Ensure your users have an up to date browser.
+Distributed SVN                 Q1 2023  Removed           If you set-up Distributed SVN you should update the main reverse proxy and ensure that all traffic goes to the main Tuleap server.
 SOAP API                        Q4 2022  Removed           End-users should switch to REST API Subversion (SVN Core)           Q4 2022  Removed           :ref:`Switch to SVN Plugin <svn_core_to_plugin>` forgeupgrade                    Q4 2022  Removed           :ref:`Update script/procedures <update>` should no longer use ``/usr/lib/forgeupgrade/bin/forgeupgrade``
-Project Data Export (text)      Q3 2022  Removed           Use project XML export Gerrit versions < 3.3           Q4 2021  End of support    Switch to Gerrit 3.3 or higher Chrome & Edge < 87              Q3 2021  End of support    Ensure your users have an up to date browser Firefox < 78.1                  Q3 2021  End of support    Ensure your users have an up to date browser PHP 7.4                         Q3 2021  Removed           Nothing, Tuleap will switch to PHP 8.0 automatically PermissionsOverrider            Q1 2021  Removed           :ref:`Delete the local glue <remove_permissions_overrider>` Internet Explorer               Q4 2020  End of support    **End-users must switch to the latest version of Firefox, Edge, Chrome or Chromium**
+Project Data Export (text)      Q3 2022  Removed           Use project XML export Gerrit versions < 3.3           Q4 2021  End of support    Switch to Gerrit 3.3 or higher PermissionsOverrider            Q1 2021  Removed           :ref:`Delete the local glue <remove_permissions_overrider>`
+Internet Explorer               Q4 2020  End of support    **End-users must switch to the latest version of Firefox, Edge, Chrome or Chromium**
 RHEL 6                          Q4 2020  End of support    Switch to RHEL 7